7 expert tips for better sleep to help you get eight hours every night

 Good lifestyle habits can help reduce the reasons for a bad night’s sleep and help you wake up feeling really rested.

-Worrying about how much and how well we have slept is something being discussed in workplaces and homes across the UK and James Wilson, Sleep expert and presenter of Channel 4’s The Secret of Sleep, says for many of us sleep seems a mystery.
+Worrying about how much and how well we have slept is something being discussed in workplaces and homes across the world and James Wilson, Sleep expert and presenter of the UK’s Channel 4’s The Secret of Sleep, says for many of us sleep seems a mystery.

 “There is so much conflicting advice and lack of clarity on how to sleep well.
 Often people compare their sleep against an unrealistic expectation which increases anxiety around their sleep and leads them to worry more and sleep worse.
 I encourage people to understand what their sleep need is, in terms of quality and quantity, who they are as sleepers – larks, owls or typical – and what changes they need to make to their mindset, behaviours and sleep environment.”

 Dropping off to sleep is in part a physical event which has some precursors.
 James Wilson says: “To induce sleep we need to have a drop in heart rate – be relaxed – and a drop in core temperature – be cool – so we need to consider if what we do before bed and what we sleep on and under helps this process.
 Too many people try and actively force sleep, when what we need to do to sleep better is create the right conditions for sleep to come to us.”

 2. Use ear plugs and blackout blinds